 Congratulations!
 Here is a link to the “Next Steps” guide for admitted students:

-Your offer letter comes from Admissions and Awards and then we (Rotman Commerce) send an information package.
+Your offer letter comes from Admissions and Awards and then Rotman Commerce sends an information package.
 It will take about a week from the date you see your offer on join.utoronto.ca.

-Applicants are automatically considered for all merit based scholarships and they will find out if they receive one at time of admission.
+You are automatically considered for all merit based scholarships and you will find out if they receive one at time of admission.
 With respect to needs based awards, please view the following http://www.adm.utoronto.ca/adm-awards/html/awards/needbased.htm.

 Congratulations on your offer – that’s great!
 If you are unsure about your college, it should be listed on your account at: join.utoronto.ca.

 Regardless of the decision, refusals will be posted on join.utoronto.ca and hard copies will be mailed.

 Congratulations!
 Please be patient.
 It takes time for the systems to update.